saahirlol/doubeltap/readme.md

 # Doubeltap

 Doubeltap is a Docker-in-Docker (DinD) container that runs a Debian Bullseye environment with Docker Compose.
-It includes a Tailscale service configured via Docker Compose, where the hostname and authentication key can be set from the host, and the login server configuration and extra arguments are optional.

 ## Features

 - Docker-in-Docker setup
-- Optional login server for Tailscale
-- Optional extra arguments for Tailscale

 ## Requirements